hashobject/blog.hashobject.com/resources/posts/20130718-payments-api-for-collaborative-consumption-apps.md

 Mangopay is product of [Leetchi.com](http://leetchi.com) and they claim to be
 >the European leading service for group payments

-In general there are two typical apps that you can built on top of their payments:
+In general there are two typical types of application  that you can built on top of their payments:

   * marketplaces and collaborative consumption platforms
   * crowdfunding platforms